Dimensions: 130cm x 90cm x 110cm

 Materials: dressing table mirrors, crystal-cut vases

 In ‘The Lore of the Land: A Guide to England’s Legends, from Spring-heeled Jack to the Witches of Warboys’, Jennifer Westwood and Jacqueline Simpson ‘interweave…facts, fictions, superstitions, and traditions’ that are ‘deep-rooted’ within England’s legendary past [1].
-Inspired by the prehistoric standing stone circles scattered across the Peak Districts Moors, such as; Nine Ladies Stone Circle, at Stanton Moor, where, legend has it, one Sunday, nine ladies and a fiddler came up to the Moor to dance but were all turned into stone for their act of sacrilege, ‘Rev{o,e}l{u,a}tions’, 2017, is a dislocated, virtual site, which transcends time and space, by interlinking the Peak Districts mythologies with my own traditions and superstitions.
+Inspired by the prehistoric standing stone circles scattered across the Peak Districts Moors, such as; Nine Ladies Stone Circle, at Stanton Moor, where, legend has it, one Sunday, nine ladies and a fiddler came up to the Moor to dance but were all turned into stone for their act of sacrilege, ‘Rev{o,e}l{u,a}tions’ interlinked the regions mythologies with my own beliefs and superstitions, what peaked, was a virtual image, which married the domestic and public spheres within a dislocated field.

 [1] Westwood, J. & Simpson, J. ‘The Lore of the Land: A Guide to England’s Legends, from Spring-heeled Jack to the Witches of Warboys’, Penguin Books, 2006, pvii-pix